Coatbridge: Demography

 According to the United Kingdom Census 2001, the census locality of Coatbridge had a total resident population of 41,170, or 13% of the total of North Lanarkshire.
 This figure, combined with an area of 6.818 sqmi, provides Coatbridge with a population density figure of 6038 PD/sqmi.

 The median ages of males and females living in Coatbridge were 35 and 38 years respectively, compared to 37 and 39 years in the whole of Scotland.
 34% were married, 6.1% were cohabiting couples, 14.7% were single parent families and 32.5% of households were made up of individuals.

 The place of birth of the town's residents was as follows: 98.7% United Kingdom (including 96% from Scotland), 0.32% Republic of Ireland, 0.30% from other European Union countries, and 0.72% from elsewhere in the world.
 The economic activity of residents aged 16–74 was 39.3% in full-time employment, 9.4% in part-time employment, 3.6% self-employed, 5.3% unemployed, 2.5% students with jobs, 3.2% students without jobs, 13.4% retired, 5.7% looking after home or family, 12.0% permanently sick or disabled, and 5.7% economically inactive for other reasons.
-Compared with the average demography of Scotland, Coatbridge has low proportions of people born outside the United Kingdom, and people over 75 years of age.
+Compared with the average demographics of Scotland, Coatbridge has low proportions of people born outside the United Kingdom, and people over 75 years of age.

 During the 19th century, Irish people began to arrive in large numbers in Coatbridge.
 The 1851 UK Census recorded that Irish people constituted 35.8% of the local population.
 A significant proportion of these immigrants were Protestant, but the majority were Catholic.
 By 1901 UK Census, the percentage of Irish-born people in Coatbridge had fallen to around 15%, but remained the highest of all the major towns in Scotland.
 In the 2001 UK Census, Irish ethnicity was recorded at just over 1%, although just over half the population claimed their religious denomination as Roman Catholicism.
 In 1985, 56% of the population of Coatbridge were Roman Catholic.

 In 2006, Coatbridge (along with Port Glasgow and Clydebank) was identified as "the least Scottish town in Scotland" due to having the highest percentage of Irish names in the country.
 Reportedly more than 28% of adults in Coatbridge had names with Irish origins.

 Other immigrants to Coatbridge have included in the 1880s a small number of Lithuanians.
 In 1905, part of a "wave" of immigrants from Monte Cassino in Italy settled in Coatbridge.
 A small number of Polish people had stayed in Coatbridge after a Polish tank regiment was stationed in the town during World War II.